1iveowl/SocketLite/README.md

 using SocketLite.Model;
 using SocketLite.Services;
 ```

+**IMPORTANT**: Please notice that the parameter `allowMultipleBindToSamePort` will only work on Windows.
+On other platforms it should be set to `false`.

 #### Specify Which Network Interface To Use
 Defining what Network Interface to use is typically the version first step.
 This can be done on multiple ways.
 Here it is done using the IP adress of the interface: